ch-brian/undercoverleftshark/README.md

 ## Pipeline:

 This is a yml file that dictates our deployment script on PR into the master branch via Bitbucket Pipelines.
 Testing is done on staging and features branches.
 The app gets built into a Docker Image that is pushed up to Google Container Registry and deployed onto Google Cloud Run.
 Our Cloud Run instance passes its traffic through a static IP via a Custom VPC connected to a Cloud Router within Google Cloud Networking solutions.
-This allows the application to access to our MongoDB Cloud cluster via a whitelisted IP.
+This allows the application to access our MongoDB Cloud cluster via a whitelisted IP.
 Prior to my hiring, none of the projects at Inhance had any CI/CD pipelines of any sort.
 Building and testing was done manually and serverless deployments were only done through firebase.
 Now, more and more of our apps leverage containerization for flexible deployment and consistent development.